 he has given us all we need to live a victorious holy life.
 (1 Peter 1:3&4)

-have to put it there for it to be brought to our memory.
-(Psalm 119:20)
+However, we have to put the Word in our minds in order for it to be brought to our memory.

 2 Peter 1:3&4 (ESV) 3.
 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, 4. by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.